The Complete History of Search Engines

 1991– Tim Berners-Lee, the inventor of the WWW, created a virtual library to help users find URLs for different websites.
 The CERN webservers hosted the library at the beginning of the internet.

-1993– JumpStation brought a new leap with their linear search which showed a page’s title and header in the same results.
+1993– JumpStation brought a new leap with their linear search, which showed a page’s title and header in the same results.
 The search engine ranks results in the order they were found.

 1994– David Filo and Jerry Yang create Yahoo!
 Search.
 The site was the first collection of web pages across the internet.
 They include man-made descriptions for the URLs.
-Site owners can add Informational sites for free, but commercial sites had to pay $300/year.
+Site owners can add Informational sites for free, but commercial sites have to pay $300/year.

-1995– Lycos search engine also launched in 1994.
+1995– Lycos search engine was also launched in 1994.
 The search engine cataloged over 394,000 documents by August.
-By January 1995, they had over 1.5 million documents cataloged.
+By January 1995, they had over 1.5 million papers cataloged.

 1996- Larry Page and Sergey Brin created the predecessor to Google BackRub.
 The initial idea used backlinks to help rank websites for better search.